Confidence intervals for functionals in constrained inverse problems via data-adaptive sampling-based calibration: Statistical preliminaries

-A key part of the approach in \cite{previous_paper} was to view the optimization-based intervals shown by \Cref{eq:opt_based_intervals} as inverted hypothesis tests, more specifically, a particular inverted likelihood ratio test.
-This change in perspective allowed for interval analysis through the lens of the properties of a particular log-likelihood ratio (LLR) test.
+A key part of the approach in \cite{previous_paper} was to view the intervals in \Cref{eq:opt_based_intervals} as inverted hypothesis tests, more specifically, a particular inverted likelihood ratio test.
+This change in perspective allowed for interval analysis using the properties of a particular log-likelihood ratio (LLR) test.
 We summarize this connection here, as it is critical to our method development carried out in Section~\ref{sec:interval_methodology}.
-Although the numerical examples in Section~\ref{sec:numerical_exp} focus on the linear-Gaussian version of the data-generating process, we follow the more general exposition of \cite{previous_paper} to indicate that this framework is not limited to that scenario.